 Unmasking and Acceptance

 Unmasking in autism refers to the process wherein autistic individuals stop or reduce their efforts to camouflage or hide their autistic traits to fit into neurotypical norms.
-This process involves revealing one’s true, authentic self, which can lead to a significant relief from the exhaustion that comes with constant camouflaging.
+This process involves revealing one’s true, authentic self, which can lead to significant relief from the exhaustion that comes with constant camouflaging.
 Autistic people often engage in masking to blend into neurotypical society by repressing and hiding their autistic characteristics.
 Unmasking allows individuals to express their neurodivergence freely without conforming to societal expectations that do not align with their natural tendencies[1][2].

-Key points highlighted in discussions about unmasking in autism include the mental and emotional relief that comes with ceasing camouflage behaviors, which are often tiring and unfulfilling.
+Key points highlighted in discussions about unmasking in autism include the mental and emotional relief that comes with ceasing camouflage behaviours, which are often tiring and unfulfilling.
 Social psychologist Devon Price emphasizes the freedom and self-acceptance that can be found through unmasking, suggesting that neurodivergent people can experience greater self-realization and authenticity when they stop masking[1].
 The act of unmasking is crucial for autistic individuals as it not only alleviates the personal burden of constant performance but also challenges societal norms, fostering a more inclusive environment that recognizes and values neurodiversity[2].

 Three key elements are: